Last updated 07/07/2021

 How do I get the vaccine?

-You need to make an appointment to get the vaccine (with one exception; click here to learn more).
+In the beginning, everyone had to schedule an appointment in advance to get vaccinated.
+But recently, more walk-in sites have opened, so you probably don’t need an appointment to get the vaccine.
 Vaccines are available at hundreds of pharmacies, hospitals, local health departments, and State-run sites throughout the state.
 Eligible New Yorkers can find locations near them and make appointments online at vaccinefinder.nyc.gov or by calling 877‐VAX4NYC for assistance in multiple languages.
 For State-operated vaccine sites, visit am-i-eligible.covid19vaccine.health.ny.gov or call 833-NYS-4-VAX.
-There are no “walk-ins” at any vaccine administration site; you always need an appointment.

 Local pharmacies are also giving COVID-19 vaccines.
 You can schedule appointments at pharmacies by visiting their websites (e.g., https://www.cvs.com/immunizations/covid-19-vaccine, https://www.walgreens.com/findcare/vaccination/covid-19, https://www.riteaid.com/Covid-19).
 Not all pharmacies are making vaccines available to all eligible groups, so check eligibility before scheduling an appointment.

 The Moderna and Pfizer vaccines consists of two injections, given about 3-6 weeks apart.
 When you get your first shot, a second dose will automatically be ordered for you.
-You must get your second shot at the same location where you got your first shot.
+You will usually get your second shot at the same location where you got your first shot (but see below re. pharmacies offering second shots).
 Your appointment for the second shot will be scheduled when you get your first shot.
 After your first shot, you will be given a COVID-19 vaccine card, which you need to bring to your second appointment.
 This card will be your proof that you have been vaccinated.

 The Johnson & Johnson vaccine consists of one injection, so you only need one appointment.

-New Yorkers age 50 and over plus one eligible New Yorker of any age are now able to get vaccinated together without appointments at 31 sites throughout NYC.
+New Yorkers age 12 and over are now able to get vaccinated without appointments at over 30 sites throughout NYC.
 These include three sites that are open 24/7.

 What documentation do I need to get vaccinated?